anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     loadGameObjs() and loadGameFlags() were introduced to make the loading process more modular and easy-to-read.

 - Bonus Class
-  - new variable bonusType to identify the type of bonus - eg: +3, invert, longer paddle etc.
+  - new variable bonusType to identify the type of bonus - eg: +3, invert, short paddle etc.
   - bonusType added as parameter to constructor.
   - using bonusType to identify type of bonus, the image is added to the bonus in the draw() function.